-Information and recommendations for doctors at hospitals/emergency departments
+Information and recommendations for paramedics and doctors at the site

-- Patients exposed only to cyanide vapor do not pose a significant risk of secondary contamination.
+- Before approaching the patient, the paramedics and doctors at the site must make sure that they do not risk exposing themselves to cyanides. - Patients exposed only to cyanide vapor do not pose a significant risk of secondary contamination.
 Patients whose clothing is contaminated with cyanide-containing liquids may secondarily contaminate rescue and medical personnel by direct contact or through evaporation of cyanides. - Cyanide poisoning may lead to death within minutes.
 Given reason to believe that cyanidecontaining material is present, severe hypoxic signs in the absence of cyanosis suggest the diagnosis. - In case of suspected cyanide poisoning immediate administration of 100% oxygen is crucial.
 If the patient is symptomatic use the recommended cyanide antidotes.